All Episodes

 But if you say this is the bottom of the league, didn't you say it was 27%?

-Uh 23%.
+23%.

-It it's one of the lowest, but it's actually one of the higher, it's one of the middle to higher ranked HBCUs.
+It's one of the lowest, but it's actually one of the higher, it's one of the middle to higher ranked HBCUs.

-No, this this really is remarkable.
+Well, well, no, this really is remarkable.

-Day was wong wong wong.
+They was wong.

-It was they was really wrong.
+They was really wrong.

-Oof dear me well there you go.
+Well, there you go.

 This doesn't surprise me one bit.

-Well here's more about black colleges.
+Well, here's more about black colleges.

-You may have caught the news, Mr. Cursey, because you always do, but classes and events at several historically black colleges and universities were canceled last Friday after a wave of fake threats the false alarms on Thursday was sent to at least eight well it sent at least eight institutions into lockdown.
+You may have caught the news, Mr. Kersey, because you always do, but classes and events at several historically black colleges and universities were canceled last Friday after a wave of fake threats.

 The schools did not provide information about the nature of the threats made.

-They shuttered college campuses across five states including Florida, Georgia and Virginia at Alabama State University, officials suspended all activities, told students to shelter in place and had the police officers clear every building on campus.
+At Alabama State University, officials suspended all activities, told students to shelter in place, and had the police officers clear every building on campus.

-What a job that would be I guess that you go into every room, every nook and cranny of every building and make sure there are no bombs or I don't know man eating zombies at Bethune Cookman University in Florida classes and events were canceled and students were told to go to their dorm rooms and shelter in place.
+At Bethune Cookman University in Florida, classes and events were canceled and students were told to go to their dorm rooms and shelter in place.

 I guess that means watch video games.

-Black cobat students are apparently being viciously targeted I have a suspicion, Mr. Kersey I think maybe somebody wanted to get out of an exam.
+I think maybe somebody wanted to get out of an exam.

-I think actually I think there's actually a far simpler explanation I think they were excited about the new Cardi B video that was being released twerk video.
+I think they were excited about the new Car T B video that was being released, twerk video.

-So they had to have watch parties.
+So they had to watch parties.

-And Amira Woodruff a student at Hampton University told a local station that she thought the threats against HBCUs were being in response being made in response to the killing of Mr Kirk it definitely does feel like we have a target on our backs right now.
+And Amira Woodruff, a student at Hampton University, told a local station that she thought the threats against HBCUs were being made in response to the killing of Mr. Kirk.

 What's the connection?

-I got the impression that somehow he was a BIPOC but when he's a minor you can keep that under wraps.
+I got the impression that somehow he was a BIPOC.

 But some guy, not even in the United States, as I recall, was calling in these threats.

-But oh boy, that caused all manner of horrors.
+But, oh boy, that caused all manner of horrors.

 But, you know, the FBI, it's got to stay on its toes.